-This article was written by Jarno Koponen, Head of AI and Personalization at Yle, the Finnish Broadcasting Company, and one of the many members of our Polis/LSE JournalismAI Network.
+This article was written by Jarno Koponen, Head of AI and Personalization at Yle, the Finnish Broadcasting Company, and one of the many members of our Polis/LSE JournalismAI Collab.
 This is part of a series of articles that hosts reflections on the strategic and practical issues facing news organisations using AI technologies.

 Today, the purpose of free news media and journalism is being questioned by the public as well as people in power.
 There is a vital debate globally about digital platforms, their algorithms and data, the role of information in politics and in public discourse around major issues such as climate change, and now around the unfolding Coronavirus crisis.